maximilianh/cellBrowser/docs/submission.rst

 The short name doesn't have to be perfect, but good enough to communicate something about your dataset in a few words.

+"Quick Genes"
+""""

+This is a list of 10-15 genes that you think are important to your dataset(s).
+In addition to the list of gene symbols, it is great to have a word or two about why it's in the list (e.g. "Fst, Paraxial Mesoderm"; "HES1, Fig1D").
+If you have a collection of datasets, you can have one set of genes for every dataset in the collection or a different set for each.

+This list and descriptions should be in CSV or TSV format.

 Getting your URL
 ^^^^